jdevoo/twecoll/README.md

 The first time you run a twecoll command, it will ask you for the consumer key and consumer secret.
 It will then retrieve the oauth token.
 Follow the instructions on the console.
 An HTTP Error 401 will be thrown if the key and secret cannot be used to retrieve the access token details.

+## Contributors

+Thank you to @lucahammer contributing time, feedback & pull requests to this project.

 ## Examples

 #### Download and Purge Likes